WPBrewer/wpbr-payuni-payment/readme.txt

 = 1.5.2 - 2024/08/06 =

 * UPDATE - Fail the order when receiving the PAYUNi ATM/CVS expried notification (from Notify URL).
-* FIX    - Allow to set ATM/CVS expire days to 0.
+* FIX    - Allow setting ATM/CVS expire days to 0.

 = 1.5.1 - 2024/07/08 =